Synchronicity

 If synchronicity is a real recurring feature of human experience, then it suggests at least this much: experience is more layered than a flat model of consciousness can easily describe.

+People do not register only objects and events.
+They also seem to register pattern, resonance, salience, shifts in field quality, and possible direction or meaning.
 That is already a serious observation.
 It does not require a total metaphysical system to become interesting.
 It only requires acknowledging that consciousness may be more sensitive to structure than a purely flat account of experience allows.

 How to read synchronicity well